nicoespeon/abracadabra/.github/ISSUE_TEMPLATE/improvement.md

 ## Describe what's missing

-_A clear and concise description of what should be improvemed._
+_A clear and concise description of what should be improved._

 ## How would it work